IDDS-PML/PML-S22-Class-Notes/README.md

         * it runs the new image through MobileNet, gets the resulting logits vector
         * uses the patterns it figured out from training to guess which class the image likely belongs to

+Discussion Question for Comprehension:

+> MobileNet (and ImageNet that it was based on) has over 170 categories for various dogs, but only 10 categories for fish.
+> Does this mean that the Teachable Machine has less efficacy in learning the two fish as classes versus two dogs?
+>
+>Example:
+>
+>Experiment A: you have images of two different dogs.
+In a fresh TM project, you train one dog as Class 1 and the other dog as Class 2.
+>
+>Experiment B: you have images of two different fish.
+In a fresh TM project, you train one fish as Class 1 and the other fish as ass 2.
+>
+>Will Experiment A perform at better at identifying its two classes?
+Why or why not?

 ## Vocabulary
 * Transfer Learning
     * Using a pre-trained model as a starting point to make a more specific model